The Potential for Biochar to Enhance Sustainability in the Dairy Industry

 COST: Free to IBI Members or $40 for non-members.

-IBI Members: Members may register by first logging into your membership accounts then proceed to either the Members’ Only website (scroll down to the ‘Upcoming Webinars’ section) or return to this page for the members’ discount code to appear.
+IBI Members: Members may view the presentation slides and a recording by first logging into your membership accounts then proceed to either the Members’ Only website (scroll down to the ‘Upcoming Webinars’ section) or return to this page for the members access link to appear.

-Non-IBI Members: Non-IBI members may register for a $40 fee.
-Click here for the payment link and to complete your registration.
+Non-IBI Members: Non-IBI members may view the slides and webinar recording for a $40 fee.
+Click here for the payment link.

 Shannan Sweet is a postdoctoral researcher in the Lehmann Lab at Cornell University.
 Her research focuses on climate change mitigation and resiliency.
 Her recent work includes investigating on-farm pyrolysis of dairy manure to not only address climate change but also make farms more resilient to extreme weather events, while simultaneously protecting the social and environmental wellbeing of local areas.